tucan9389/tf2-mobile-2d-single-pose-estimation/README.md

 - Refactoring<br>
   : Conform [the architecture for Keras project](https://github.com/Ahmkel/Keras-Project-Template)

-# 💃 Pose Estimation for Mobile
+# 💃 Mobile Pose Estimation for TensorFlow 2.0
-> ~~This repository is forked from [edvardHua/PoseEstimationForMobile](https://github.com/edvardHua/PoseEstimationForMobile) when the original repository was closed.~~ [edvardHua/PoseEstimationForMobile](https://github.com/edvardHua/PoseEstimationForMobile) repository is reopened!
-I'll maintain it separately.
+> ~~This repository is forked from [edvardHua/PoseEstimationForMobile](https://github.com/edvardHua/PoseEstimationForMobile) when the original repository was closed.~~ <br>[edvardHua/PoseEstimationForMobile](https://github.com/edvardHua/PoseEstimationForMobile) repository is reopened!
+I'll maintain it separately. ✌️

 This repository currently implemented the CPM and Hourglass model using TensorFlow.
 Instead of normal convolution, inverted residuals (also known as Mobilenet V2) module has been used inside the model for **real-time** inference.